TheJumpCloud/support/_posts/2022-02-10-Grant-Admin-Rights.md

     * System Id
     * Amount of minutes user is granted admin access
 * User will need to re-login to be granted/revoked admin access

-### Additional Information

-This script will ask for username, system Id, minutes then

 ### Script